covidestim/covidestim-sources/README.md

 - `data-sources/`: All git submodules are stored here, as well as static files used in recipes, like population sizes, polygons, and records of periods of nonreporting.
-- `example-output/`: Some example cleaned data, for references
+- `example-output/`: Some example cleaned data, for reference
 - `R/`: All data cleaning scripts live here

 ## Keeping your data sources up-to-date